 Baking sheets: While you can share a baking sheet if you cover it with foil first, I recommend investing in a clean baking sheet for gluten-free cooking only.

-Hand mixer: If you’re going to be baking (and I bet you will), you’ll want to invest in a new hand mixer.
+Hand mixer: If you’re baking (and I bet you will), you’ll want to invest in a new hand mixer.
 Gluten-y bits get stuck in the crevices of a mixer, posing a gluten risk in your baked goods.

-Standing mixer: Standing mixers (think Kitchenaid) are expensive, so it isn’t easy to replace when you’re on a tight budget.
+Standing mixer: Standing mixers (think Kitchenaid) are expensive, so replacing them isn’t easy when you’re on a tight budget.
 If you have a standing mixer, run it for a few minutes to knock out any gluten bits and carefully clean it.
 Use it for gluten-free baking from here on out.
-If others are using this same standing mixer for baking with gluten, consider investing in a dedicated standing mixer.
+If others use this same standing mixer for baking with gluten, consider investing in a dedicated standing mixer.

-Food Processor: If you use a food processor (Cuisinart) for making bread or homemade pasta (I do!) you’ll want to clean all the parts in your dishwasher and designate it for gluten-free usage from now on.
-If others are using the food processor, consider purchasing a dedicated food processor of your own since bits of gluten can become stuck inside the appliance’s nooks and crannies.
+Food Processor: If you use a food processor (Cuisinart) for making bread or homemade pasta (I do!), you’ll want to clean all the parts in your dishwasher and designate it for gluten-free usage from now on.
+If others use the food processor, consider purchasing a dedicated one since bits of gluten can become stuck inside the appliance’s nooks and crannies.

 Hand towels: Gluten crumbs can linger in kitchen hand towels, so invest in some of your own.
 Store your hand towels in a separate place.

 Sponges: Sponges can easily transfer bits of food and contaminants from one plate to another.
 You’ll want a dedicated gluten-free sponge for cleaning dishes.
 You can color code sponges to help everyone know which sponge is for gluten-free cleaning.
-In my house, pink is for cleaning gluten-free dishes, blue is for cleaning gluten-full dishes.
+In my house, pink is for washing gluten-free dishes; blue is for cleaning gluten-full dishes.

 Step #5: Invest in a Few New Appliances & Tools